alex-ball/dccpaper/README.md

 ### Manual way

  1. Compile dccpaper.dtx just as you would a normal LaTeX file.
 Bear in mind the documentation requires the Biblatex package and the Biber tool rather than regular BibTeX.
 As well as the usual PDF (or DVI) and auxiliary files, several others are generated.
- 2. Rename README.txt to README (if you like)
+ 2. Rename README.txt to README (if you like).
  3. Move the files to your TeX tree as follows:
       * `source/latex/dccpaper`: dccpaper.dtx, dccpaper.ins
       * `tex/latex/dccpaper`: ijdc-v9.cls, idcc.cls, dccpaper-base.tex, dccpaper-by.eps, dccpaper-by.pdf